-We also explored scenarios in which beach cover was reduced through time.
-Figure 11 shows the morphological evolution and concentrations of 10Be in the shore platform surface predicted for the condition where beaches have thinned from a constant width of 50, 100 or 200 m over the last 1000 years.
-The thinning of beaches, and thus the presence of more beach cover in the past reduces the expected concentrations of 10Be in the shore platform.
-This will result in over-prediction of cliff retreat rates when not accounted for, since platform 10Be concentrations will be lower, as otherwise associated with more rapid rates of cliff retreat.
+face predicted for the condition where beaches have thinned from a constant width of 50, 100 or 200 m over the last 1000 years.
+The thinning of beaches and thus the presence of more beach cover in the past reduces the expected concentrations of 10Be in the shore platform.
+This will result in over-prediction of cliff retreat rates when not accounted for, since platform 10Be concentrations will be lower, as otherwise they are associated with more rapid rates of cliff retreat.

-5.5 Transient Shore Platform Evolution
+5.5 Transient shore platform evolution